Members of Bentley Wildlife Carvers

 Ivan Morgan After my early retirement (from an office job) I started making interesting wooden creations from scraps of wood found in skips or on the beach but after joining Bentley Wildlife Carvers in 2002 I started carving birds and animals as well.
 I also make small wooden automata as shown in the photo here I have a website where you can see photos of more of them www.positivelycreative.co.uk or click on my picture for more information about me.

-Peter Warren I am 68 and retired age 65 after 48 years in plastics.
-I have been carving since the early 70's and joined Bentley Wildlife Carvers in 2006 after moving to selsey in West Sussex.
+Peter Warren I retired in 2011 at age 65 after 48 years in plastics.
+I have been carving since the early 70's and joined Bentley Wildlife Carvers in 2006 after moving to Selsey in West Sussex.
 I also carve with several other local groups.
 Click on my photo to see some of my carvings

 Martin Robinson After retiring, my wife recommended that I should become more "crafty" and was delighted to find Bentley Wildlife Carvers.
 I am on a steep learning curve but with encouragement from the friendly and experienced members I am showing signs of improvement.
 I live in Hove.